Derrick-Guo/Learning/Useful Python functions.md

 - `itertools.combinations(iterable, r)` returns the r length subsequences of elements from the input iterable.
 eg: `li=[0,1,2]
 print([num for num in itertools.combinations(li,2)])` will be [(0, 1), (0, 2), (1, 2)].
 - `itertools.groupby(iterable,keyfunc(opt))` returns grouped key and iterator pairs for the given iterable.
+Refer to https://www.geeksforgeeks.org/itertools-groupby-in-python/
 - `itertools.islice(iterable,start(opt),stop,step(opt))` returns sliced iterator which passed as argument.
 eg:`li=[0,1,2,3,4,5]
 print([num for num in itertools.islice(li,3)])` will be [0, 1, 2].